Table of Contents

-One of the most daunting obstacles any new investor faces is getting their property ready for a renter.
-You spend so much time planning for the purchase of the property, you don’t realize you eventually need to fill it with a tenant.
-Purchasing a property might seem like a monumental task but getting it ready for a tenant is even more extensive.
+One of the most daunting obstacles any new investor faces is renting your home.
+You spend so much time planning for the purchase of the house, you don’t realize you eventually need to fill it with a tenant.
+Purchasing a home might seem like a monumental task but getting ready to follow the steps to renting your house is even more extensive.

 Create a livable space